sodadata/docs/soda-sql/documentation/glossary.md

 <!--This glossary contains Soda-specific terms only.
 Do not define industry terminology such as "SQL" or "query".-->

 ### alert
-A setting that you configure in Soda Cloud by specifying key:value thresholds which, if passed, trigger a notification.
+A setting that you configure in Soda Cloud by specifying key:value thresholds which, if exceeded, trigger a notification.
 See also: [notification](#notification).

 ### analyze
 A Soda SQL CLI command that sifts through the contents of your database and automatically prepares a scan YAML file for each table.
 See [Create a scan YAML file]({% link soda-sql/documentation/scan.md %}#create-a-scan-yaml-file).